 You're in safe hands

 We're backed by HM Treasury and we've been helping people save for over 160 years.
-Today, over a third of UK savers trust us with their money.
+Today, over 24 million customers save with us.

 The home of Premium Bonds

 We created Premium Bonds and you can only get them from us.
 Open an account and you could win big in our monthly prize draw.

 When you apply to save or invest with us, we ask you to give us some of your personal details so that we can open and administer your account.
 We are committed to keeping all the information we hold about you secure, private and confidential.

 This page explains why we need to collect your personal details and what we do with them.
 It also sets out the legal bases on which we collect and use your information and outlines the rights you have under current data protection legislation.

 If you are a financial adviser please go to: